kristenvaccaro/antisocial-computing/assignments.md

 # Assignments

-There will be five forms of assessment over the quarter: in-person discussion/participation, writing assignments, presenting & leading a discussion, a group project.
+There will be five forms of assessment over the quarter: (1) active participation in in-person discussions, (2) writing critiques, (3) leading a discussion, (4) a group project, and (5) an OPTIONAL final exam.
 All deadlines are given in PT.

 <!--
 ## Writing Assignments